ttionya/vaultwarden-backup/README.md

 If you set the `ZIP_ENABLE` environment variable to `TRUE` when you backed up the file, you need to use this option to specify the `backup.zip` file.

+Make sure the file name in the zip file has not been changed.

 ##### -p / --password

 THIS IS INSECURE!